 Amtrak has a form called a Pet Release and Indemnification Agreement that you must read and sign for each travel segment.
 The form basically says that you agree to release Amtrak from responsibility for your pet and that you agree to follow Amtrak's pet rules.

 At this point, Amtrak allows only small cats and dogs, not rabbits or other small pets, even though they may be under 20 pounds.
+Amtrak dog policy does not allow canines weighing more than 20 pounds on board.
 They won't allow a pet under 8 weeks old or one that smells bad or is disruptive.
-You have to certify that your pet has had their vaccinations.
+You have to certify that your pet has had her vaccinations.

 Make a reservation